top of page

 - Edgar Allan Poe

-After Alexander’s conquest of the world, and the dawning of the Hellenistic Age, the Ionic order of architecture travelled with the Greek speakers that used it.
-It managed to get very far indeed: some examples of Ionic architecture can be found in Jandial in Pakistan, and Ionic influences have been noted in buildings as far away as the banks of the Ganges, in the city of Patna.
+After Alexander’s conquest of the world and the dawning of the Hellenistic Age, the classical orders of architecture travelled with the Greek speakers that used them.
+The Ionic order seems to have done best: some examples of Ionic architecture can be found in Jandial in Pakistan, and Ionic influences have been noted in buildings as far away as the banks of the Ganges, in the city of Patna.
+The composite column was not accessible to Alexander’s Greeks, the oldest surviving example of its use is in the Arch of Titus (Anno Salutis LXXXI).

 Product includes: